antonio-morales/Fuzzing101/Readme.md

 ## Who is the course intended for?
-- Anyone wishing to learn fuzzing basics
+- Anyone wishing to learn fuzzing basics.
 - Anyone who wants to learn how to find vulnerabilities in real software projects.

 ## Requirements